-СО Course Objectives CO-1 Associate the socio - political events of the later Medieval with Modern Tamil Nadu.
-CO-2 Examine the history of Tamil Nadu from the rule of Nayaks to the period of freedom struggle.
-CO-3 Explain the socio - political changes of Tamil Nadu and its role in the anti - colonial movements.
+СО The learners will be able to CO-1 Associate the socio - political events of the later Medieval with 00-1 Modern Tamil Nadu.
+CO-2 Examine the history of Tamil Nadu from the rule of Nayaks to the CO-2 period of freedom struggle.
+CO-3 Explain the socio - political changes of Tamil Nadu and its role in 00-3 the anti - colonial movements.
 CO-4 Assess the Condition of Tamil Nadu under Nawabs and Marathas.
 CO-5 Review on the merits and demerits of Poligar system.